 While many passionate golfers might dream of having a country club membership and stepping onto the greens of Augusta National, Royal County Down or St Andrews, they might be unfamiliar with the likes of Cape Kidnappers or Legend Golf Resort, despite them being some of the most challenging, dangerous courses you can find.

-If you are looking for a golfing experience unlike any other, check out the most extreme golf courses in the world.
+If you are looking for a golfing experience unlike any other, check out Golf Breaks in Portugal deals.

 Cape Kidnappers, Hawkes Bay, New Zealand

 Located 450 feet above the Pacific Ocean, Cape Kidnappers is the perfect destination for those who want to visit a truly extreme golf course.
 The unique venue is spread out over a rough stretch of North Island, which extends into the beautiful Hawke’s Bay.